 How it Works

-The basic thing about knowledge base/ graph is that it is a collection of information and it aids in understanding the links between various information.
+The basic thing about the knowledge base/ graph is that it is a collection of information and it aids in understanding the links between various information.
 So, the results that you get are not the result of the exact word-to-word comparison.
 It will depend on what you were currently searching, what your location is, and what your preferences are.
 As a result of knowledge graph, you are also able to see various options of the words that you may mean.
 For example, if you search spaghetti, you may mean the spaghetti dress, pasta or top.
-So, you can search the appropriate options for faster results.
-And all this is possible due to unending, mind blasting information from the knowledge base.
+So, you can search for the appropriate options for faster results.
+And all this is possible due to unending, mind-blasting information from the knowledge base.